edisgo.tools.temporal_complexity_reduction

 Get time intervals sorted by severity of overloadings as well as voltage issues.

-The overloading and voltage issues are weighed by the estimated expansion costs solving the issue would require.
+The overloading and voltage issues can be weighted by the estimated expansion costs solving the issue would require.
 The length of the time intervals and hour of day at which the time intervals should begin can be set through the parameters time_steps_per_time_interval and time_step_day_start.

 This function currently only works for an hourly resolution!